sherlyc/sherlyc.github.io/README.md

 [Follow these guidelines when writing your tests](https://stuffnz.atlassian.net/wiki/spaces/DE/pages/659619848/SPADE+-+Test+pyramid)

+---

+### Running Tests

+It is strongly recommended to use Intellij Jest testing feature to keep these tests continuously running.

+- Running angular unit test, api unit tests and api tests

+`npm test` or `npm run test`

+- Running unit tests for the frontend - Angular

+`npm run test:app`

-### Running unit tests for the backend - Node/ExpressJs
+- Running unit tests for the backend - Node/ExpressJs

 `npm run test:server`

-Before you start the application, set `SPADE_ENV` environment variable first.
-If not, the default value is `producton`.

-- either export environment variable `export SPADE_ENV=development`

-- or `SPADE_ENV=development npm run serve:ssr`

-### Running unit tests for the frontend - Angular
+- Running api tests for the backend

-`npm run test`
+`npm run test:api`

-### Running end-to-end tests
+- Running end-to-end tests with Selenium

 `npm run e2e`

 ### Pre Commit hook

----

 When committing changes the hooks some test will run to ensure quality of code.
 E2e test are run when pushing changes to remote as part of a commit hook.

+## Production Build and Running

-### Build Angular universal
+- Build Angular universal in production mode

 The Angular CLI compiles and bundles the universal app into two different folders, browser and server.
-Webpack transpiles the server.ts file into Javascript.

 ```
-npm run build:ssr
+npm run build
 ```

-### Serve the angular universal application
+- Serve the angular universal application in production mode

 After building the application, start the server.

 ```
-npm run serve:ssr
+npm run start
 ```

 Because a Universal platform-server app doesn't execute in the browser, you may have to work around some of the browser APIs and capabilities that are missing on the server.